Justin Herbert Player Prop Bets for NFL Week 8 | Los Angeles vs. New England 10/31/2021

 Matchup vs. New England

-- In one matchup against the Patriots, Herbert threw for 209 passing yards, 83.5 yards less than his over/under in Sunday's game.
+- In one matchup against the Patriots, Herbert threw for 209 passing yards, 83.5 yards fewer than his over/under in Sunday's game.

-- Herbert did not throw a touchdown pass in that outing against the Patriots.
+- Herbert did not throw a touchdown pass in that matchup against the Patriots.

-- This week Herbert will face the NFL's 15th-ranked pass defense (259.9 yards allowed per game).
+- The Patriots have the NFL's 15th-ranked pass defense this season, allowing 259.9 yards per game through the air.

-- The Patriots' defense is 10th in the NFL, conceding 1.4 passing touchdowns per game.
+- At 1.4 passing TDs allowed per game, the Patriots defense is ranked 10th in the NFL.

 Recent Performances

-- In his Week 6 matchup with the Ravens, Herbert completed 56.4% of his passes for 195 yards, while throwing one touchdown with one interception.
+- Herbert put together a 195-yard performance against the Ravens in Week 6, completing 56.4% of his passes and throwing for one touchdown with one interception.

-- He also added 12 yards on two carries, averaging six yards per carry without a touchdown.
+- He added two carries for 12 yards, averaging six yards per carry.

-- Herbert has thrown for 815 yards (271.7 ypg) to lead Los Angeles, completing 60.8% of his passes and recording eight touchdown passes and one interception over his last three appearances.
+- Herbert has thrown for 815 passing yards over his last three games (271.7 per game) and has a 60.8% completion percentage (73-of-120), throwing eight touchdown passes with one interception.

-- He has tacked on 45 rushing yards on nine carries with one touchdown, averaging 15.0 yards per game.
+- He also has 45 rushing yards on nine carries (plus one rushing touchdown), averaging 15.0 yards per game on the ground.

 Herbert's Los Angeles Teammates